 Artificial Intelligence relies on Bizagi Datasets as its data provider.

-In other words and before moving on, ensure you are already familiar with Bizagi Datasets, as it is a requisite that you have already created a Dataset to be used by the Artificial Intelligence application.
+Before moving on, make sure you are familiar with Bizagi Datasets, and have created a Dataset to use with the Artificial Intelligence application.

 For more information about Datasets, refer to Bizagi datasets.

 The following steps summarize at high level how you work with Artificial Intelligence:

 1. Create an AI model and define its data source.

 Set it to connect to a Dataset, that holds data.

 2. Explore the results of different experiments, and choose a configuration that provides results that satisfy your use case statement.

 You can evaluate possible combinations between input parameters and algorithms.